safeamiiir/personal_blog/README.md

 pnpm preview
 ```

-## Content authoring
+## ✍️ Content authoring

 - Add blog posts to `content/blog/` as Markdown or Markdoc files.
 - Notes go under `content/notes/` and talks under `content/talks/`.
 - Follow the existing frontmatter patterns (see `content/blog/hello-world.md`) and `src/lib/markdoc/frontmatter.schema.ts` for schema details.

-Media and images:

 - Put images used in posts into `public/images/` (e.g., `public/images/blog/`).
-Use the `ImageFromLink.astro` component or static paths in posts.

-## Deploy
+## 🚀 Deploy

-- This site can be deployed to any static-hosting platform that supports Astro builds (Vercel, Netlify, Cloudflare Pages, etc.).
+This blog can be deployed to any static hosting service that supports Astro builds.
+This repo is currently deployed on [Vercel](https://vercel.com), but you can also use Cloudflare Pages, Netlify, or other platforms.
-- Typical flow: `pnpm build` → push `dist/` to the chosen host, or connect the repo and use the provider's build step `pnpm build`.

-## License

-This repository includes a `LICENSE` file at the project root.
-See it for license details.
+To deploy on Vercel:

+1. Connect your GitHub repo to Vercel
+2. Vercel will automatically detect Astro and use `pnpm build`
+3. Deploy happens automatically on every push to main

-## Author
+## 👨‍💻 Author

 Amirreza Safehian — personal blog maintained at this repository.